Customizing Large Language Models for Business Context: Framework and Experiments

 Our study carries fruitful managerial implications.
 Although we instantiate our framework in the context of medical consultation, our framework can be easily generalized to other business contexts.
 For example, it is possible to generalize it to customer support, legal assistance, sales and marketing, educational programs, and more.
-Our framework offers step-by-step principles and guidance that future research can potentially use.
+Our framework offers step-by-step principles, guidance and valuable insights that future research can potentially use.

-Additionally, our study also has practical implications for the healthcare industry.
-It is possible to integrate a fine-tuned GPT-doctor model into medical workflows, which can potentially benefit healthcare delivery by enhancing accessibility, scalability, and cost-effectiveness.
+Furthermore, our study has practical implications for the healthcare industry.
+We demonstrate one possible way of integrating an LLM-doctor to assist human doctors in generating initial responses in a copilot manner.
+In fact, there are many other possibilities for integrating the customized LLM-doctor model into medical workflows, which can potentially benefit healthcare delivery by enhancing accessibility, scalability, and cost-effectiveness.
 It opens up new possibilities for 24/7 medical consultation services, especially in remote or underserved areas, and offers a solution to workforce shortages by handling routine consultations.
 This, in turn, allows medical professionals to concentrate on more complex cases, thereby improving the overall efficiency and effectiveness of healthcare systems.